microsoft/paris/README.md

 ## Installation

 *Package size: ~15.8kb (gzipped)*
-Paris is a TypeScript library and also requires rxjs, so you'll need both those packages, if you don't already use them:
+Paris is a TypeScript library and also requires RxJs and lodash, so you'll need both those packages, if you don't already use them:

 ```
-npm install --save rxjs typescript
+npm install --save lodash rxjs typescript
 ```

 Install the Paris NPM package: